beego/beedoc/en-US/mvc/controller/params.md

 ## Uploading files

-In Beego, you can uploading files easily.
+In Beego, you can upload files easily.
 Just remember set attribute `enctype="multipart/form-data"` in your form, otherwise your browser won't upload your file.

 Usually an uploaded file is stored in the system memory, but if the file size is bigger than the memory size limitation in the configuration file, the file will be stored in a temporary file.
 The default memory size is 64M and you can change it by: